Truro railway station: Signalling

 Signal boxes had been built to control the complex layout at Truro by 1880.
 These were replaced by a new Truro West signal box in 1897 and a new Truro East in 1899.
 These were both Great Western Railway Type 7A signal boxes.
 The West box, which was situated on the north side of the line near the entrance to the engine shed, was closed on 7 November 1971 when the East box, situated on the same side of the line just east of the level crossing, was renamed as just "Truro".

 The adjacent signal boxes are at Par railway station to the east, and at Roskear Junction, Camborne, to the west.
 The Falmouth branch is operated under authority from tokens which are kept in interlocked machines on platform 3 and at Falmouth Docks railway station.
-In May 2009 the branch was resignalled and a loop installed at Penryn which is controlled from the signal box at Truro.
+In May 2009, the branch was resignalled and a loop installed at Penryn which was controlled from the signal box at Truro.
 At the same time a new signal (number TR26) was placed at the west end of the eastbound platform to allow trains to reverse back to Penzance or Falmouth without shunting across to another platform.

+The signal box and semaphore signals were replaced during 2023-24 with new electric signals installed and controlled from Exeter.
+The signal box closed in the early hours of the morning of 27 February 2024.